 Good project management is vital to our continued success during the FIRST build season.
-Our team utilizes two Project Management Teams that consist of our engineering or business subteam leaders to help keep our team on task and on schedule.
+Our team utilizes a Project Management Team to help keep our team on task and on schedule.
 The Project Management Teams conducts weekly meetings with sub-team leaders to review progress, manage resources and resolve problems and a status review for the entire team every Saturday afternoon.
 The Project Management Team also makes use of a board (pictured right) to review the project schedule.

-Engineering sub-team student leaders and mentors participate in a design review meeting every Thursday evening that is led by the Project Management Team.
+Engineering sub-team student leaders and mentors

+participate in a design review meeting every Monday evening that is led by the Project Management Team.
 During these meetings, each Engineering sub-team presents their design using CAD drawings.
 This review identifies design issues, coordinates interfaces between sub-teams and makes the robot build status visible to all involved.
 Issues are recorded on an action item list for follow-up after the meeting.
 The design process is debriefed to the whole team each Saturday.
 Our design process is documented in our Engineering Notebook.